ga-wdi-boston/orientation/README.md

 How do I get access to these amenities you might ask.
 You have to provide three pieces of information to our Campus Commander:

--   Picture of your PhotoID / Identification
+-   Picture of your Photo I.D. / Identification
 -   Picture of you, shoulder up, with a white background (Selfie)
 -   First Name, Last Name and Email Address